Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/points-system-points-reset.md

 !resetVariable Tokens
 >>Output = Tokens have been reset.
 ```
 > Remember when using the `!resetVariable` command that it may need to case match, it may work either way but it's better to be safe.
+Please note for best results press Save before running this action.
 {.is-warning}

 # Contributors